Tim Patterson: Research

-Patterson has made more than 400 scholarly contributions, including over 200 peer-reviewed journal publications and book chapters.
 Patterson is also an international lecturer and media commentator, primarily contributing to increasing public awareness of environmental issues.
-He co-founded and served as Executive Editor (1997–2000) of Palaeontologia Electronica (PE).
-Palaeontologia Electronica covers all aspects of palaeontology, and is the world's longest running open-access, peer-reviewed electronic journal.
-He also previously served as Associate Editor for the Journal of Foraminiferal Research (1995–2008), and the journal Micropaleontology (1990–1997).
+He co-founded and served as executive editor (1997–2000) of Palaeontologia Electronica (PE).
+Palaeontologia Electronica covers all aspects of palaeontology, and is the world's longest-running open-access, peer-reviewed electronic journal.
+He also previously served as associate editor for the Journal of Foraminiferal Research (1995–2008), and the journal Micropaleontology (1990–1997).

 Patterson works on a wide array of research subjects, most of which are based on analysis of marine and lake sediments to reconstruct past environments.
 He uses many techniques to understand the history of marine and lake environments from the perspective of: 1) the influence of climate variability on aquatic ecosystem services (AES); 2) the impact of degradation resulting from human activities on AES, and 3) the degree to which remediation and mitigation efforts are successful in improving AES.
 He has developed technologies that permit extraction of very high-resolution paleoenvironmental records, and uses time series analysis techniques to recognize trends and cycles in the climate record.
 Other research focuses on assessing the impact of nutrient loading and road salt contamination on lake environments.